Welcome to my Genealogy Blog.

 1976 Bicentennial -- July 4th

 The nation was counting down to the Bicentennial for many years and Washington, DC intended to make that July 4, 1976 a memorable day for all.
 As a matter of fact, events were planned for four days.
-Some of the special events I saw were the American Folklife festival, NARA displaying the Declaration of Independence, Bill of Rights and the Constitution, a huge "American Bicentennial Grand Parade" and of course the fabulous fireworks.
+Some of the special events I went to were the American Folklife festival, the NARA and saw the Declaration of Independence, Bill of Rights and the Constitution, enjoyed a huge "American Bicentennial Grand Parade" and of course saw the fabulous fireworks.

 My photos aren't the best, actually among my worst, but I thought I would share them.
 Happy 4th to everybody.